 The daily is produced by the New York Times, and although certain things drive me crazy about their reporting (Giving Steve Bannon his own hour of crazy), the reporting and writing is some of the best you will find.
 Also the music is great.

-Michael Barbaro hosts the Daily with his signature Ta-day, (that is how Michael says today), he also likes to make weird sounds like “humph” instead of “oh really”, which used to drive me nuts, but after a while it kind of grows on you.
+Michael Barbaro hosts the Daily with his signature Ta-day, (that is how Michael says today), he also likes to make weird sounds like “humph” and of “oh really”, which used to drive me nuts, but after a while it kind of grows on you.

 Today explained is from Vox media, and is a solid bet for getting a well produced media experience and on a number of topics.
 This one is easy to pick and choose.
 You might not be into every episode but once in a while one that speaks to you will come around.